SvenLobbes/SvenLobbes/README.md

-hey my name is sven!
+18 years old

-I am 18 years old, a cs student at the TU Berlin and a learning hobby Swift developer for iOS Apps.
+cs student at the TU Berlin
+hobby Swift developer for iOS Apps